Sinzunza/Web-Tic-Tac-Toe/README.md

 # Web Tic Tac Toe

-Interactive tic tac toe web game with the use JavaScript, Html and CSS.
+Interactive multiplayer and solo tic tac toe web game with the use of JavaScript, Html and CSS.

 Sergio Inzunza